Show more

 • Participants will learn strategies to encourage the development of executive functioning and to accommodate differences in the classroom.

-Precision teaching is a highly effective and evidence-based intervention strategy for literacy and numeracy.
+Precision Teaching is a highly effective and evidence-based intervention strategy for literacy and numeracy.
 This course covers practical instruction on how to run a precision teaching programme and strategies to generalise learning to the classroom.
 A follow up session can be arranged to embed practice.

 Course Outcomes: